Kubernetes Audit Logs in Parseable through Vector

 We'll implement Audit logs in Kubernetes, store them in a local file system, and configure Vector, a lightweight, ultra-fast tool to send logs to the Parseable server.
 At last, we will verify audit logs in Parseable UI with secret.

-Here is the high-level architecture that shows what we would achieve from this hands-on Lab.
+Here is the high-level architecture that shows what we would achieve from this blog.

 Figure 2: Workflow of storing Kubernetes audit logs in Parseable through Vector